jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ### **Overall Sales Trends:**
 <img src="https://github.com/user-attachments/assets/fb0665ce-3252-491d-994a-70f18e7f5a1c" alt="2020 Gross Sales Surged and Subsequently Declined to Pre-Pandemic Level.
 Gross Sales Growth was Persistenty Volatile Every Year, Not Limited to 2020">

-* **2020 surge in all sales metrics - gross sales, order count, and AOV**: especially the highest growth in gross sales and order count happened in March when the pandemic hit, and people started buying electronics to set up their home offices or deal with the lockdown.
+* **2020 surge in all sales metrics - gross sales, order count, and AOV**: especially the highest growth in gross sales and order count happened in March when the pandemic hit and people started buying electronics to set up their home offices or deal with the lockdown.
 * **Post-2020 sales decline**:
     * In 2021, gross sales and AOV started declining, but order count momentum continued.
 Our customers placed more orders but for less expensive items compared to 2020.
     * In 2022, all metrics trended downwards to **pre-pandemic level or potentially worse** across all products and regions.